Computational complexity: Non-deterministic computation

-In a non-deterministic model of computation, such as non-deterministic Turing machines, some choices may be done at some steps of the computation.
-In complexity theory, one considers all possible choices simultaneously, and the non-deterministic time complexity is the time needed, when the best choices are always done.
+In a non-deterministic model of computation, such as non-deterministic Turing machines, some choices may be made at some steps of the computation.
+In complexity theory, one considers all possible choices simultaneously, and the non-deterministic time complexity is the time needed, when the best choices are always made.
 In other words, one considers that the computation is done simultaneously on as many (identical) processors as needed, and the non-deterministic computation time is the time spent by the first processor that finishes the computation.
-This parallelism is partly amenable to quantum computing via superposed entangled states in running specific quantum algorithms, like e.g. Shor's factorization of yet only small integers (as of March 2018: 21 = 3 × 7).
+This parallelism is partly amenable to quantum computing via superposed entangled states in running specific quantum algorithms, like e.g. Shor's algorithm for finding the prime factors of an integer.

-Even when such a computation model is not realistic yet, it has theoretical importance, mostly related to the P = NP problem, which questions the identity of the complexity classes formed by taking "polynomial time" and "non-deterministic polynomial time" as least upper bounds.
+Even when such a computation model is not realistic yet, it has theoretical importance, mostly related to the P = NP problem, which questions the identity of the complexity classes formed by taking "polynomial time" and "non-deterministic polynomial time" as upper bounds.
 Simulating an NP-algorithm on a deterministic computer usually takes "exponential time".
 A problem is in the complexity class NP, if it may be solved in polynomial time on a non-deterministic machine.
 A problem is NP-complete if, roughly speaking, it is in NP and is not easier than any other NP problem.
 Many combinatorial problems, such as the Knapsack problem, the travelling salesman problem, and the Boolean satisfiability problem are NP-complete.
 For all these problems, the best known algorithm has exponential complexity.
 If any one of these problems could be solved in polynomial time on a deterministic machine, then all NP problems could also be solved in polynomial time, and one would have P = NP.
 As of 2017 it is generally conjectured that P ≠ NP, with the practical implication that the worst cases of NP problems are intrinsically difficult to solve, i.e., take longer than any reasonable time span (decades!) for interesting lengths of input.

 Parallel and distributed computation

 Parallel and distributed computing consist of splitting computation on several processors, which work simultaneously.
 The difference between the different model lies mainly in the way of transmitting information between processors.
 Typically, in parallel computing the data transmission between processors is very fast, while, in distributed computing, the data transmission is done through a network and is therefore much slower.

 The time needed for a computation on N processors is at least the quotient by N of the time needed by a single processor.
-In fact this theoretically optimal bound can never be reached, because some subtasks cannot be parallelized, and some processors may have to wait a result from another processor.
+In fact this theoretically optimal bound cannot be reached in general, because some subtasks cannot be parallelized, and some processors may have to wait a result from another processor.

 The main complexity problem is thus to design algorithms such that the product of the computation time by the number of processors is as close as possible to the time needed for the same computation on a single processor.